-The C2 system selected for Dream Chaser Cargo System is based on the InControl product which was also enhanced to provide a REST API to easily integrate with PRIDE and OnTime.
-Vehicle operations requiring specific procedures and commands can be planned in OnTime, executed as discrete steps in PRIDE and seamlessly injected in the C2 system to execute pre-checked command sequences.
+The command and telemetry system selected for Dream Chaser Cargo System is based on the InControl product which was also enhanced to provide a REST API to easily integrate with PRIDE and OnTime.
+Vehicle operations requiring specific procedures and commands can be planned in OnTime, executed as discrete steps in PRIDE and seamlessly injected in the command and telemetry system to execute pre-checked command sequences.
 The execution status is then returned to PRIDE including telemetry values and overall procedure execution status can be tracked in OnTime at a very high-level.